Gain access to personalized product screening, the best pricing, rewards, and more!

 Mode of Action

-Applications of Benefin incorporate into the soil after 4 to 8 hours.
-The Benefin then is absorbed by seeds that are about to reach germination stage, which stops the assembly of the seeds microtubule, halting the seed development.
+Applications of Benefin are incorporated into the soil after 4 to 8 hours.
+The Benefin is then absorbed by seeds that are about to reach the germination stage, which stops the assembly of the seeds' microtubules, halting the seed development.

 Benefits of Benefin

-Benefin is a selective pre-emergent herbicide and is highly recommended because of its effective mode of action.
-The product will target the unwanted weeds that are a recurring problem on a landscape and is versatile in that it can be applied on both cool-season and warm-season turf.
-Benefin-based products are also economical so you don't have to worry about spending a fortune to get the desired result.
+Benefin is a selective pre-emergent herbicide highly recommended because of its effective mode of action.
+The product targets unwanted weeds that are a recurring problem in a landscape and is versatile in that it can be applied to both cool-season and warm-season turf.
+Benefin-based products are also economical, so you don't have to worry about spending a fortune to get the desired result.

-Use Benefin on your turf when you want to prevent invasive annual grasses and broadleaf weeds from growing.
+Use Benefin on your turf to prevent invasive annual grasses and broadleaf weeds from growing.

 Drawbacks of Benefin